Table of Contents

 If you are wondering whether or not its worth purchasing a 90s era home, I am here to tell you YES!
 All homes built in every decade have some sort of problem.
 Owning a home can be summarized as one big problem after another – but it’s also great to be able to invest your time and money into an asset that will bring safety and happiness to your family.

 I present you with this list of problems with houses built in the 1990s not to deter you from buying an older home, but to educate you so you are not surprised or overwhelmed when you are presented with an unexpected repair bill!
+If you want to read about some of the upsides to buying a 90s home, click here!

 Did I miss something that you have found to be an issue in your 1990s era home?
 Let me know!
 I love to hear from readers.